 The residency leadership team is headed by program director Kevin Biese, MD, who is known throughout our institution and the country as an outstanding educator and resident advocate.
-The leadership team also includes Dr. Charles Cairns, our department chair and Graham Snyder, MD, associate program director.
+The leadership team also includes Dr. James Larson, our interim department chair and Graham Snyder, MD, associate program director.
 Ian Martin, MD, our associate program director, brings a wealth of experience in the field of International Emergency Medicine.
 In addition to his residency responsibilities, he is the Director of Global Emergency Medicine at UNC as well as the program director for the Global Emergency Medicine Fellowship and regularly helps residents and faculty members organize rotations across the globe, including Sub-Saharan Africa, South/Central America, Haiti and Europe.
 Our assistant program directors Drs.
 Craig Frater (WakeMed) , Christina Shenvi (UNC) and Nikki Waller (UNC) bring an unparalleled passion to resident education.

 Dr. Robert Park, our ultrasound director, coordinates a month-long ultrasound rotation for first year residents.
 Our interns perform over 150 scans during this month, ensuring their eligibility for ultrasound credentialing by the end of residency.
 The first year rotation is supplemented by several workshops throughout the year in which we have dedicated time to practice our sonography skills in the areas of FAST, biliary, renal, cardiac, thoracic, soft tissue, procedural skills, and others.